daten-sfgz/dr_educalc/README.md

 # dr_educalc
 T3 Extension that provides mathe excercises for students.
-Online and printouts as pdf
+Online and printouts as pdf.
+Not affored for SfGZ.